JnyJny/DungeonGenerator/README.md

 manages Room objects.

-The biggest diversion between the article and my implementation is my failure to implement a Delauny triangulation to build a garunteed connected graph.
+The biggest diversion between the article and my implementation is my failure to implement a Delauny triangulation to build a guarunteed connected graph.
 My graph uses a closest neighbor function that mostly generates connected graphs but sometimes results in two islands.

 A lesser diversion is the hallway construction where I admit I got lazy.
 My only defense is it looks like a more